Traffic Ops - Configuring¶

 Content Delivery Networks¶

-Many of the settings for the different servers in a Traffic Control CDN are controlled by parameters in the Configure -> Parameters view of Traffic Portal.
-Parameters are grouped in profiles and profiles are assigned to a server or a Delivery Service.
+Many of the settings for the different servers in a Traffic Control CDN are controlled by parameters in the Delivery Service.
 For a typical cache there are hundreds of configuration settings to apply.
-The Traffic Portal ‘Parameters’ view contains the defined settings.
+The Traffic Portal view contains the defined settings.
 To make life easier, Traffic Portal allows for duplication, comparison, import and export of profiles.
 Traffic Ops also has a “Global profile” - the parameters in this profile are going to be applied to all servers in the Traffic Ops instance, or apply to Traffic Ops themselves.
-These parameters are:
+These parameters are explained in the Global Profile Parameters table.view of Traffic Portal.
+Parameters are grouped in profiles and profiles are assigned to a server or a

 |tm.logourl||global||This is the URL of the logo for Traffic Ops and can be relative if the logo is under

-the country code.
-This parameter can be specified multiple times with different values to support default overrides for multiple
+that matches the country code.
+This parameter can be specified multiple times with different values to support default overrides for

-countries.
-The reason for the name ‘MaxMind’ is because that is the default GeoIP2 implementation used by Comcast production servers.
+multiple countries.
+The reason for the name “maxmind” is because MaxMind’s GeoIP2 database is the default geographic IP mapping

 These parameters should be set to reflect the local environment.

-postinstall script, Traffic Ops has the following profiles pre-loaded:
+After running the postinstall script, Traffic Ops has the Default Profiles pre-loaded.

 |TR1||The profile to be applied to the latest version of Traffic Router|